cockroachdb/docs/src/current/v23.2/known-limitations.md

 #### Optimizer and Locking Behavior

 - The SQL optimizer has limitations under certain isolation levels:
-  - The new implementation of `SELECT FOR UPDATE` under serializable isolation is not yet the default setting.
+  - The new implementation of `SELECT FOR UPDATE` is not yet the default setting under `SERIALIZABLE` isolation.
 [Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/114737)
-  - `SELECT FOR UPDATE` does not lock completely-NULL column families in multi-column-family tables.
+  - `SELECT FOR UPDATE` does not lock completely-`NULL` column families in multi-column-family tables.
 [Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/116836)
   - `SELECT ...
 FOR UPDATE` and `SELECT ...
 FOR SHARE` locks are dropped on lease transfers and range splits/merges.
 Unreplicated locks, used by default under SERIALIZABLE isolation, can be dropped during such events, affecting the desired ordering of concurrent accesses and potentially leading to transaction retry errors.
-[More information on SELECT FOR UPDATE](https://www.cockroachlabs.com/docs/v23.2/select-for-update)
+[More information on `SELECT ...
+FOR UPDATE`](https://www.cockroachlabs.com/docs/v23.2/select-for-update)

 #### Read Committed Isolation Limitations